Tortula cernua

-Tortula cernua, the narrowleaf screw moss, or flamingo moss, is a widely-distributed species of moss in the family Pottiaceae.
+Tortula cernua, also known as narrowleaf screw moss and flamingo moss, is a widely-distributed species of moss in the family Pottiaceae.
 First described in 1833, it is characterised by elliptical leaves with distinctive bordered margins and spore capsules that bend downward at an angle.
 The species exhibits an unusual reproductive strategy involving springtails that may assist in fertilisation by transferring sperm between plants.
 While found across Europe, North and South America, and Asia, it is considered rare in many areas, including Britain where it is classified as endangered.
 It grows primarily on calcareous substrates, particularly on lime-rich waste from historical industrial sites, and requires specific chemical and environmental conditions to grow, making it vulnerable to habitat loss.

 Taxonomy

-Tortula cernua was described as a new species in 1833 by the German botanist Johann Wilhelm Peter Hübener in his work Muscologia Germanica; he initially classified it in the genus Desmatodon.
+Tortula cernua was first described as a species in 1833 by the German botanist Johann Wilhelm Peter Hübener in his work Muscologia Germanica; he initially classified it in the genus Desmatodon.
 In his original description, Hübener provided a detailed description of Desmatodon cernuus based on specimens discovered by Gottfried Reinhold Treviranus in summer 1826 on the Schlern (then called Schleherngebirge) in South Tyrol, which is now part of northern Italy.
 He described it as having a very short simple stem, barely over 1 inch high.
 The leaves were described as crowded in tufts, lying overlapped like roof tiles, erect-spreading, small at the base and almost scale-like, becoming larger and broader above, oblong-ovate, sharply pointed, hollow, and entire-margined.
 He noted the strong nerve (costa) which was keel-like at the base and extended to the tip, becoming reddish-brown.
 The capsule was described as very short egg-shaped, almost spherical, strongly curved over, nearly horizontal, smooth, yellow-green becoming light brown with age, and constricted at the reddish ringed mouth.
 The peristome teeth were described as short, broad-lanceolate, pointed, purple, with raised cross-stripes, and delicately perforated at the base.
 Sextus Otto Lindberg transferred the species to the genus Tortula in 1879.
 In 1993, Richard Henry Zander included it in his classification of Pottiaceae under Tortula.

 The taxon Entosthodon neoscoticus was originally described by Margaret Sibella Brown based on its morphological resemblance to Entosthodon in gametophyte size and appearance, as well as its capsule asymmetry, which is characteristic of Funaria.
 However, subsequent studies determined it to be conspecific with Tortula randii.
 R.T.
 Wareham (1939) described Pottia randii as gymnostomous (lacking peristome teeth), but re-examination of the type specimen of E. neoscoticus revealed the presence of minute yet distinct peristome teeth.
 This observation was consistent with an earlier report by Britton and Williams, who noted a rudimentary, papillose peristome near the annulus.
 These findings confirmed that Entosthodon neoscoticus does not belong in Entosthodon and is instead a synonym of Tortula randii.
 North American bryologists typically treat Tortula randii as a synonym of Tortula cernua, although this synonymy is disputed by European researchers.